-The Zimmerman Civic Club is a great organization.
+The Zimmerman Community Club is a great organization.

-Great support from volunteers, area businesses, sponsors, and individuals like you make the Civic Club a great asset to this community and it's residents.
+Great support from volunteers, area businesses, sponsors, and individuals like you make the Community Club a great asset to this community and it's residents.
 We are all more successful because people get involved.
 That's just the fact.
 Perhaps you should consider participation, membership, or sponsorship this year.

-If you are interested in being involved with the Civic Club, plan to attend our monthly meetings with your interest and questions each second and fourth Tuesday of each month.
+If you are interested in being involved with the Community Club, plan to attend our monthly meetings with your interest and questions each second and fourth Tuesday of each month.
 We are interested in your feedback during this meeting time as well.

-We tend to meet at different locations each meeting, so… contact Kris Hicks at 763.219.0382 for the location for this months upcoming meeting location.
-You can also use our Contact us page too.
+We tend to meet at different locations each meeting, so… contact us for the location for this months upcoming meeting location.
+You can also use our Contact page too.
 Hope to see you soon!

 It's got great history!